 facebook

-On May 12, 2025, the Federal Network Agency launched a central procedure for the Reform of electricity grid charges and opens the debate with a 57-page discussion paper.
-This sets out the framework for the "General System of Grid Charges for Electricity" (AgNeS) in order to develop a sustainable, fair and market-compliant system for grid charges.
-The background to this is a necessary system change as a result of a ruling by the European Court of Justice and the far-reaching changes in the energy system.
+On May 12, 2025, the Federal Network Agency launched a central procedure for the Reform of electricity grid charges launched and opened the debate with a 57-page discussion paper.
+This sets the framework for the „General Grid Fee System for Electricity“ (AgNes) in order to develop a future-proof, fair, and market-compliant system for grid fees.
+The background is a necessary system change as a result of a ruling by the European Court of Justice and profound changes in the energy system.

 Why is the reform of electricity grid charges necessary?